masoudbehzadinasab/PD_Shell/README.md

 # PD Shell

-A C++ code based on the general-purpose, inelastic, rotation-free Kirchhoff-Love shell formulation for peridynamics.
+C++ code based on the general-purpose, inelastic, rotation-free Kirchhoff-Love shell formulation for peridynamics.

 Created by M. Behzadinasab (masoud_behzadinasab@brown.edu) in November 2021